Tetroit/HLSL-U-Docs/Tutorial/2. Lighting/README.md

 ### Surface parameters

 I believe it is not a secret that lighting is a fairly complex topic and has a lot of aspects, so we will not go deep into details, but we will explore what each parameter does.
 First of all, there are 2 types of paramerers: **surface** and **input**
-- Surface parameters is what defines the material: position, roughness, metallicness, etc
+- Surface parameters is what defines the material: color, roughness, metallicness, etc
-- Input parameters are external factors that affect color in a certain way, mainly light, shadows and GI.
+- Input parameters are external and geometric factors that affect color in a certain way, mainly positions, directions, lights, shadows and GI.

 Unity already has premade storages for those parameters and is actively using them in the pipeline!